dentarg/auth0-blog/_posts/2017-11-28-building-a-symfony-blog-part-1.markdown

 ![Creating an Author entity](https://cdn.auth0.com/blog/symfony-blog/create-blogpost-entity.png)
 __NOTE__: If you cannot see the image, the full entity can be found: [here](https://github.com/GregHolmes/symfony-blog/blob/master/part-1/src/AppBundle/Entity/BlogPost.php)

+__NOTE__: If you copied the file directly from the repository, please skip to: `Install Doctrine-migrations`

 You may have noticed that we've added a created_at, updated_at and author.
 These fields all need some extra changes to be made in the entity file itself.
 So open `src/AppBundle/Entity/BlogPost.php`